Getting ready for the workshop...

 When registering and during the time groups are being organised, you can propose a partially or fully constituted group.
 Your wishes are taken into account as soon as the other musicians have validated their registration (payment of the deposit).
 You can also indicate the pieces of music you would like to work on during the workshop.

-IMPORTANT : In order to integrate new musicians and help the organisation of the groups, we’d like to underline the fact that you can only propose one pre-organised group.
+Important note : In order to integrate new musicians and help the organisation of the groups, we’d like to underline the fact that you can only propose one pre-organised group.
 This proposal will be considered as a collective decision of all the musicians concerned, thereby using each individuals “entitlement” to propose a pre-organised group.
 As a result, the proposal for another group will be transformed into a choice of music.

 Proposals for larger groups, such as quintets (or more) will be favoured.